JohnKendrick/PDielec/Sphinx/application_notes_3.rst

 =====================

 In the following figures the results of the two different Phonopy calculations are compared.
-In addition results are shown for DFTP calculations on the same systems.
+In addition results are shown for DFTP calculations on the same systems using VASP.
 The first figure shows a comparison over the full frequency range.
 The second figure compares the results over a limited frequency range to highlight the small differences between the calculations.